mastergara/mastergara/rants/rant.md

 ## Formatting and highlights

-These Purple (#c670f1) things!
-Keywords!
+These Purple (#c670f1) things: Keywords!
 How do I know that?
-I had to search, and I found [Keywords!](https://doc.rust-lang.org/reference/keywords.html) - I'm hopeful that I can continue to be successful in associating what is assumed to be known by the readers.
-And the next color we see is....
+I had to search, and I found [Keywords](https://doc.rust-lang.org/reference/keywords.html) - I'm hopeful that I can continue to be successful in associating what is assumed to be known by the readers.
+And the next color we see is...

 Blue (#476af3) - Near as I can tell, this appears to be reserved for the name of the function itself.
-I am fully prepared to be wrong on this one, as I kept seeing it as main(), and only until we got to <b>3.3.
-Functions</b> do we see fn another_function()
+I am fully prepared to be wrong on this one, as I kept seeing it as `main()`, and only until we got to **3.3.
+Functions** do we see `fn another_function()`

 Red (#c8634d) looks like...
 Macros like `println!` as well as Structs (in `String::new();` the "String" part is a struct from std::string).
 And more!